pyrsia/pyrsia/docs/tutorials/demo.md

 # Demo on two Ubuntu instances

 This demo tutorial is a first step in demonstrating Pyrsia's capabilities.
-You will setup 2 Pyrsia nodes on 2 separate Ubuntu instances, wire them together in a very small p2p network, and use the regular Docker client on Ubuntu to pull images off the Pyrsia network.
+You will setup two Pyrsia nodes on two separate Ubuntu instances, wire them together in a very small p2p network, and use the regular Docker client on Ubuntu to pull images off the Pyrsia network.
 The Pyrsia nodes use Docker Hub as a fallback mechanism in case the image is not yet available in the Pyrsia network.

 ```mermaid